Introduction

 Example 3: Emergency services

 In many rural areas, the nearest hospital may be 25 km away.
-But ambulances traveling at 80 km/h can reach the patient in ≈ 19 minutes, while a volunteer driver in a regular car might need 30 minutes.
+Ambulances traveling at 80 km/h can reach the patient in ≈ 19 minutes, while a volunteer driver in a regular car might need 30 minutes.
 Understanding this distance helps emergency planners allocate resources and set realistic response‑time expectations.

 These examples demonstrate that 25 km is not just a number; it translates into concrete experiences that affect budgeting, health, safety, and leisure.